|

 equipped fishing fleet in the State of Florida docks at the Destin Harbor.
 In

-addition to fishing, recreational opportunities include golf, tennis and
+addition to fishing, which is currently restricted because of the oil spill, recreational opportunities include golf, tennis and

 watersports, including diving and snorkeling.
 The 100 Fathom curve draws closer